-Industrial cellular routers described in this manual are designed for wireless communication in mobile networks that use traditional cellular technologies.
-The primary purpose of these routers is to use services on the cellular LTE network.

-The router is an ideal solution for industrial wireless connection of traffic and security camera systems, individual computers, LANs, automatic teller machines (ATM), other self-service terminals, and many other devices.
+ICR-3800 routers are primarily designed for installation in vehicles, including the trains.
+They can be used for communication across cellular networks using several cellular technologies including the LTE Cat.
+4 technology (up to 150 Mbps for downlink and 50 Mbps for uplink).
+These routers are an ideal solution for the railway and industrial wireless connection of vehicles, traffic and security camera systems, individual computers, LANs, automatic teller machines (ATM), other self-service terminals and of many other devices.